-One area that is typically overlooked in top level sport is mental health.
+One area that is typically overlooked in top-level sports is mental health.
 Despite commonly held assumptions, mental illness does not discriminate and individuals from all walks of life are affected, including athletes.
-Recently, a number of high profile athletes have spoken publicly on their mental health, including England footballer Danny Rose, NBA Champion Kevin Love, and Rugby World Cup Winner Jonny Wilkinson.
+Recently, a number of high-profile athletes have spoken publicly about their mental health, including England footballer Danny Rose, NBA Champion Kevin Love, and Rugby World Cup Winner Jonny Wilkinson.

 Other than these external triggers, could there be other more dispositional explanations for why athletes may be susceptible to psychological distress?
 Sporting environments are often associated with a culture of intense criticism and high standards.
 While coaches and parents may place immense pressures on an athlete, often it is the athlete themselves who is their own worst critic.
 And how does one deal with these highly critical and negative self-evaluations?
-Often, by accepting them as truth, leading to poorer outcomes in psychological health.
+Often, accepting them as truth leads to poorer outcomes in psychological health.

 Another potentially more effective way an athlete could respond to these negative self-evaluations is through self-compassion, which is a way of responding to times of suffering and hardship that is characterised by increased self-kindness, understanding, and reduced self-judgement, allowing oneself to tackle over-identification with difficult thoughts.
-In many ways, self-compassion involves talking to oneself in just the way we might to a best friend, and has been shown to be effective for improving emotional well-being and reducing psychopathology.
-In sport, this may be a more effective way to deal with obstacles as they arise.
+In many ways, self-compassion involves talking to oneself in just the way we might to a best friend and has been shown to be effective in improving emotional well-being and reducing psychopathology.
+In sports, this may be a more effective way to deal with obstacles as they arise.

-Mental health needs to be taken seriously in sport.
-Bodies of work in both applied and research settings are now hoping to tackle this issue, both through facilitating mental health education to coaches, parents and athletes, and also trialling more theoretically driven interventions.
-By creating more compassionate spaces for athletes to manage obstacles throughout their career there may be promise for improving overall psychological health, in addition to boosting performance in sport.
+Mental health needs to be taken seriously in sports.
+Bodies of work in both applied and research settings are now hoping to tackle this issue, both through facilitating mental health education to coaches, parents and athletes, and also by trialling more theoretically driven interventions.
+By creating more compassionate spaces for athletes to manage obstacles throughout their careers there may be a promise for improving overall psychological health, in addition to boosting performance in sports.